segmentio/segment-docs/src/unify/data-graph/data-graph.md

 | `name`        | A label displayed throughout your Segment space for Linked Events, Linked Audiences, etc. This name can be modified at any time                        |
 | `related_entity`   | References your already defined entity |

-To define a many:many relationship, you'll need to join on the `junction_table`:
+To define a many:many relationship, define the join on between the two entity tables with the `junction_table`.
 > warning ""
 > Attributes from a junction table are not referenceable via the Linked Audience Builder.
 If a marketer would like to filter upon a column on the junction table, you must define the junction as an entity and define a relationship.